James Madison Preparatory School: Academics

+JMPS offered English Grammar, Civics, American History (one year in middle school and two full years in high school), World History, Geography, Algebra, Geometry, Astronomy, Economics, Biology, Latin, Chemistry, Calculus, Geology, Western Philosophy, Physics, Physical Education, Political Science, Fine Arts, Composition, and Literature.
+Also included in their curriculum were "self-reliance" classes designed to provide students with real world, practical life skills, including balancing a checkbook, living within a budget, paying taxes, shopping for insurance, cooking a meal, changing a car tire, and sewing on a button.

 JMPS was ranked as an "Excelling" school in Arizona for the 2008–2009 school year based on AIMS test results.

-JMPS offers English Grammar, Civics, American History (one year in junior high and two full years in high school), World History, Geography, Algebra, Geometry, Astronomy, Economics, Biology, Latin, Chemistry, Calculus, Geology, Western Philosophy, Physics, Physical Education, Political Science, Fine Arts, Composition, and Literature.
-Also included in their curriculum are a few courses designed to provide students with real world, practical life skills.
-Balancing a checkbook, living within a budget, paying taxes, shopping for insurance, cooking a meal, changing a car tire, and sewing on a button are among the many varied skills that students are exposed to in "self-reliance" classes.

 School culture and student government

-JMPS has a dress code for students, emphasizing business attire such as slacks, dress shoes, and a polo or oxford shirt.
+JMPS had a dress code for students, emphasizing business attire such as slacks, dress shoes, and a polo or oxford shirt.

-All students are required to participate in a daily chore at the end of each school day, where the students perform minor routine maintenance on the campus such as taking out classroom trash, vacuuming classrooms, and cleaning bathroom windows.
-The daily chore is scheduled to take between 5 and 10 minutes.
+All students were required to participate in a daily chore at the end of each school day, where the students performed minor routine maintenance on the campus such as taking out classroom trash, vacuuming classrooms, and cleaning bathroom windows.

-JMPS has a student-run high school government modeled after the American three-branch system of government.
+JMPS had a student-run high school government modeled after the American three-branch system of government.